solick/hueBrightnessControlYun/README.md

     * access token of philips hue api
 * Run program

 of Course you need to have the Arduino Yun and curcuit to read out the brightness.
-Please follow the instruction here: XXX
+Please follow the instruction here: http://lm-consult.com/wp/projects/brightness-dependent-philips-hue-control-with-arduino-yun/